-If you are nervous about going, here are a few things to know before you go.
+If you are nervous about going to a mermaid meetup, here are a few things to know before you go.

 There Will Be New Mermaids, Just Like You!

 There is a good chance someone, just like you, is going for the first time and won’t know anyone.
 You might feel shy and nervous, but know others are feeling the same way.
 Say hello and introduce yourself.
 If you are worried about striking up a conversation, you can start with things like:

 If you are slightly embarrassed about your passion, don’t be!
 Mermaiding has become more mainstream as enthusiasts can now make a profession out of swimming in their tails.
 More likely, there will be swimmers nearby that confess “I love mermaids too,” and they may want to know where you got our tail or they will want to try it out for themselves.

 If you are not very comfortable opening your eyes underwater, no worries!
 Most mermaids wear goggles part of the time.
 What fun is it if you can’t see others swimming, or what your own tail looks like in the water.
 Bring goggles and you can work on getting use to what swimming feels like without them.

 Photos Are A Must

 Make sure to take some photos!
 Part of being a mermaid is seeing your own transformation in a tail.
 Other mermaids are more than willing to help take pictures or footage of you.
 Getting a simple GoPro for underwater video can also help you improve your dolphin kick, if needed.
 If anything, make sure to get a group picture and share it on your social media.